 When selecting the seating layout of your training room, you mainly need to consider two things.
 The first thing to consider, of course, is how many people will attend your training session.
 Secondly, consider the style of the training.
-Whether you rent training room or rent classroom, you want to make sure the layout of the venue complements the learning environment you want to create.
+Whether you training room rental or classroom rental, you want to make sure the layout of the venue complements the learning environment you want to create.
 In our previous article, we touched upon three of the most common training room layouts.
 Here are some more options for you.

 1. Theater layout